-In accordance with the GDPR legislation, all data subjects have the right to erasure of personal data without undue delay (the right is not absolute and only applies in certain circumstances).
+In accordance with GDPR legislation, all data subjects have the right to the erasure of personal data without undue delay (the right is not absolute and only applies in certain circumstances).

 - the personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed;

 - the data subject withdraws consent on which the processing is based according to point (a) of Article 6(1), or point (a) of Article 9(2), and where there is no other legal ground for the processing;

 - the data subject objects to the processing pursuant to Article 21(1) and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21(2);

 - the personal data have been unlawfully processed;

 - the personal data have to be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject;